Following the great success of the Edinburgh New Year show, Celestial was contacted in January by Greenpeace.

 They asked us to recreate the same kind of magic for them in a film to be released at the critical G7 summit in Cornwall, June 2021.
 With the world leaders gathered to decide the destiny of the natural world, our brief was to create a powerful warning about the biodiversity crisis.

-This was to be a collaboration with Greenpeace’s long term projection partners P.O.W.
-(Projections On Walls), blending beautiful light projections and Celestial’s attention-grabbing drone art into a unique and innovative film with the title ‘300 drones, one message: ACT NOW‘.
+This drone display was to be a collaboration with Greenpeace’s long term projection partners P.O.W.
+(Projections On Walls), blending beautiful light projections and Celestial’s attention-grabbing drone art into a unique and innovative drone art film with the title ‘300 drones, one message: ACT NOW‘.

-We wanted the Greenpeace film to be haunting, beautiful and majestic, wowing audiences with stunning visuals before making them shed a tear when they heard this warning cry from nature.
+We wanted the Greenpeace drone show to be haunting, beautiful and majestic, wowing audiences with stunning visuals before making them shed a tear when they heard this warning cry from nature.
 Ultimately we wanted to inspire world leaders to take action.

 We were excited that we now had 300 drones at our disposal at the base – officially the biggest permanent drone fleet in the U.K. This meant the tech team could start flying 3D animals for the first time.
 Using innovative 3D animation techniques, the giant animals looked utterly spellbinding as they moved in the night sky, and we instantly knew this project was going to be special.

 At the same time, we went through a thorough testing and animation process with P.O.W., fine tuning the design and movement of the projected light animals.

 Several trips to Cornwall, where the G7 summit was due to take place, were required for us to locate the beautiful Cornish landscapes needed to tell that part of the story.
 Mullion Cove and the Lost Heligan Gardens were epic natural locations that gave us real production value.
 But because of Covid restrictions, we had drone pilots from around the world sending us cinematic footage of deserts, jungles, mountains and Antarctica, capturing the majesty of our natural world on a global scale.